oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/policies.rst

 --------------------------

 If a policy maintains state, the state is maintained separately for each independent instance of a policy.
-So for example, two independenly constructed instances of a ``round_robin_policy`` will operate independently of each other.
+So for example, two independently constructed instances of a ``round_robin_policy`` will operate independently of each other.
 However, policies provide *common reference semantics*, so copies of a policy instance share state.

-An example, demonstrating this difference is shown below:
+An example, demonstrating this difference, is shown below:

 .. code:: cpp